M66B/FairEmail/docs/FAQ-zh-rTW.md

 Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
 In the context of FairEmail, a folder is a class.
 So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

-You can enable message classification in the miscellaneous settings.
-This will enable 'learning' mode only.
-The classifier will 'learn' from new messages in the inbox and spam folder by default.
-The folder property *Classify new messages in this folder* will enable or disable 'learning' mode for a folder.
+You can enable message classification in the miscellaneous settings. 這僅會開啟「學習」模式。 分類器將會預設自收件夾中的新訊息以及垃圾郵件資料夾中「學習」。 The folder property *Classify new messages in this folder* will enable or disable 'learning' mode for a folder.
 You can clear local messages (long press a folder in the folder list of an account) and synchronize the messages again to classify existing messages.

 Each folder has an option *Automatically move classified messages to this folder* ('auto classification' for short).
 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.